darknebular/Wrapper_VideoStation/README.md

 # Wrapper_VideoStation for ffmpeg-wrapper.
 Standard version:
 Synology VideoStation ffmpeg wrapper with DTS, EAC3 and TrueHD support.
-It enables hardware transcoding from ffmpeg from Synology for video and transcoding DTS, HEVC, EAC3, AAC from the ffmpeg of the SynoCommunity.
+It enables hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, HEVC, EAC3, AAC, True HD from the ffmpeg of the SynoCommunity.
 When you use this SynoCommunity´s ffmpeg, you will have AAC 5.1 512kbps Surround.
 I put this codec for quality, you can change libfdk_aac to AC3 that is more compatible with Chromecast.

 Works fine the OffLine transcoding and the streaming of tipical extensions like: MKV, MP4, AVI ...